CAKR: Commutative algebra k-mer representations for genomics: Discussion

 Panels~(c) and~(g) show the persistent $f$-vectors, $f_k(r)$, quantifying the number of active $k$-simplices at filtration value $r$, while Panels~(d) and~(h) show the corresponding $h$-vectors, $h_k(r)$, measuring the incremental additions of independent $k$-facets.
 In both examples, increases in $f_1$ signal edge formation, and any growth in $f_k$ for $k \geq 2$ is necessarily preceded by growth in $f_1$, making $f_1$ a necessary precursor for higher-order structure.
 The $h$-vectors further reveal when such structures are nontrivial versus when they are absorbed into larger simplices.

-Altogether, CAKL’s interpretability stems from its ability to encode $k$-mer spatial configurations as algebraic signatures derived from the evolution of facet ideals across the filtration.
+Altogether, CAKR’s interpretability stems from its ability to encode $k$-mer spatial configurations as algebraic signatures derived from the evolution of facet ideals across the filtration.
 The persistent $f$- and $h$-vectors provide structured summaries of how generators of these ideals emerge and interact at varying scales.
 In particular, they capture the combinatorial and geometric regularity of $k$-mer distributions, offering insights into clustering, isolation, and interaction patterns among sequence motifs in both synthetic and biological settings.

-\paragraph{Generalizability.} Because {CAKL} encodes a sequence purely as a word over a finite alphabet, it extends naturally beyond the DNA datasets analysed here.
-In practice, we transcribed RNA sequences to their DNA equivalents, but the same framework accommodates amino-acid strings for protein sequence modeling.
-More broadly, any categorical sequence data built from a limited alphabet of letters can be modeled by the proposed commutative-algebraic constructions.
-The proposed CAKL can furnish a versatile mathematical foundation for sequence analysis and, by extension, for data science tasks that involve symbolic or ordered data.
+\paragraph{Generalizability.} Because CAKR encodes a sequence purely as a word over a finite alphabet, it extends naturally beyond the DNA datasets analysed here.
+In practice, we transcribed RNA sequences to their DNA equivalents, but the same framework also accommodates amino-acid strings for protein sequence modeling.
+More broadly, any categorical sequence data built from a limited alphabet of symbols can be modeled by the proposed commutative-algebraic constructions.
+The proposed CAKR therefore provides a versatile mathematical foundation for sequence analysis and, by extension, for data science tasks involving symbolic or ordered data.